520xyxyzq/awesome-object-SLAM/README.md

 [TODO] Is it better to list them in the order of category->year->paper?
 But still not sure what's the best way to categorize them... (object representation? sensors?)
 Or maybe there is a smarter way to label papers with different categories (like a paper can be RGB + using Quadrics + ...)?

-[NOTE] After the paper title, we can add PDF/Code/Video/ProjPage.
+[NOTE] Format for now: All-caps title, after which we add PDF/Code/Video/ProjPage.
 For non-opensource papers (like ICRA), I was using non-offical links (like ArXiv).

 ### 2022